This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 However, the cash envelope method has been made famous by Dave Ramsey.
 He has helped many people overcome their debt and start living below their means.
 For that, he gets a high five!

-Advantages of Using the Cash Envelope System
+Why Does the Cash Envelope System Work?

 The main goal (regardless of how you manage money) is to spend less than you bring in.
 That is the primary advantage of using cash envelopes.